capejs/capejs-rails/demo/greeter/TUTORIAL.md

 ## Add a route to the `top#index` action

-Edit the `config/routes.rb` so that its content becomes like as:
+Edit `config/routes.rb` so that its content becomes like as:

 ```ruby
 Rails.application.routes.draw do